 Call of Duty: Warzone is one of the hottest games today and with GeForce Now bringing games on to a higher level of overall graphics, Warzone might even benefit from being played on NVIDIA'S streaming service.

-However, after some intervention from Activision Blizzard last year, this might not be a possibility anymore.
+However, after some intervention from Activision Blizzard in 2020, this might not be a possibility anymore.

 Here's everything you need to know if you're a GeForce Now user trying to play Warzone.

 - READ MORE: Is Warzone 2 Going To Be Free To Play?

 At the time of writing, Warzone is not available on NVIDIA's GeForce Now.